paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–27, §§ 11(b), 20, July 18, 2025, 139 Stat.
+457, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, this section is amended by adding after paragraph (40B) the following:

+(40C) The terms “payment stablecoin” and “permitted payment stablecoin issuer” have the meanings given those terms in section 2 of the GENIUS Act.

+See 2025 Amendment note below.

 #### legislative statements
 Section 101(2) defines “affiliate.”
 The House amendment contains a provision that is a compromise between the definition in the House-passed version of H.R.
 8200 and the Senate amendment in the nature of a substitute to H.R.
 8200.
 Subparagraphs (A) and (B) are derived from the Senate amendment and subparagraph (D) is taken from the House bill, while subparagraph (C) represents a compromise, taking the House position with respect to a person whose business is operated under a lease or an operating agreement by the debtor and with respect to a person substantially all of whose property is operated under an operating agreement by the debtor and with respect to a person substantially all of whose property is operated under an operating agreement by the debtor and the Senate position on leased property.
 Thus, the definition of “affiliate” excludes persons substantially all of whose property is operated under a lease agreement by a debtor, such as a small company which owns equipment all of which is leased to a larger nonrelated company.